 Textbook costs have risen steeply over the last 10-15 years, well past the rate of inflation (Badkar, 2014).
 As Lafayette moves to “improve access to its education for low-income and middle-class families” (Lafayette Today, 2021), the rising price of course materials may become a significant strain on student budgets.
 This guide provides information and resources for instructors wishing to learn more about Open Educational Resources (OERs) and other textbook alternatives, or to begin the process of replacing expensive course materials.

-The Lafayette Libraries and ITS have partnered to offer grants to faculty interested in making the transition to freely available or library-licensed alternatives to textbooks or other low-cost material.
-For more information or to apply for a grant please visit the Lafayette OER and Textbook Affordability Initiative.
+The Lafayette Libraries offer grants to faculty interested in making the transition to freely available or library-licensed alternatives to textbooks or other low-cost material.
+For more information or to apply for a grant please visit the Lafayette Course Affordability Initiative.

-A common concern about switching to an OER text is losing access to publisher-created homeworks, quizzes, problem sets, and other online learning objects.
+A common concern about switching to an OER or freely available text is losing access to publisher-created homeworks, quizzes, problem sets, and other online learning objects.
 Some of the best repositories of open assignment material are MIT OpenCourseWare, SUNY Geneseo’s OASIS search engine, and MERLOT’s Materials section.
 GNU also has a page listing free software for education.

 The universe of open assignment modules is still growing, and often the best solution to this issue is creating your own objects.
 MIT’s H5P project offers the ability to build your own modules, such as quizzes, multiple choice or true/false questions, dialog cards, and much more.
 One caveat of using H5P is that not all of the available content types meet the latest accessibility standards.
 To ensure your course materials meet the accessibility needs of all of your students, we encourage you to familiarize yourself with the accessibility status of the modules you’re interested in, and contact us if you have any questions.